Xophmeister/words-of-the-day/README.md

 the ante of conversation to the dizzying heights of what could be generously described as their careers.

-"So what do you, like, do?" asked "Jack from Essex".
+"So what do you, like, do?", asked "Jack from Essex".

-"I own my own business," came Sandra's [altiloquent](https://www.dictionary.com/wordoftheday/2019/01/20/) response.
+"I own my own business.", came Sandra's [altiloquent](https://www.dictionary.com/wordoftheday/2019/01/20/) response.

 "Oh wow, that's sick, babe!
 Doing what?"

-"Events and entertainment management, mostly."
-Sandra's delusion was palpable.
+"Events and entertainment management, mostly.", Sandra's delusion was palpable.
 "I've had some really high-end clients: celebrities, [freegans](https://www.dictionary.com/wordoftheday/2019/01/19/), illuminati, you name it!"